AwarityAI/awareness-examples/taylor-swift-article.md

 13. External links
 ```

-Armed with that knowledge we can use Awareness to dive into subsections of the document:
+Armed with that knowledge, we can ask Awareness for a summary that better maps to the structure of the document:

 ```
 Q: return a summary of taylors life and career